IritaSee/se3gcnn-medical/README.md

 * Data grids of size 7x7x7 in which each voxel contains a spherical function, interpolated using the directional signals in the original scan.
 This type of data is used to train the SE(3) group CNN.
 In the ablation study, this type of data is also used to train the T^3 x SO(3) group CNN.
 In the paper, the networks that use this type of data are called Ours (including OursFull and OursPart) and OursDecoupled.
 To generate this type of data, run ```python datagen.py --path [your path to the data folder] --interpolate --grid_size 7```

 * Data grids of size 7x7x7 in which each voxel contains flattened signals with no directional information.
 This type of data is used to train classical CNNs.
-To generate this type of data, run
+To generate this type of data, run ```python datagen.py --path [your path to the data folder] --grid_size 7```

 * Single voxels.
 Each voxel is a spherical function interpolated using the directional signals in the original scan.
+To generate this typd of data, run ```python datagen.py --path [your path to the data folder] --interpolate --grid_size 1```